CarterEVERYTHING-Codes/ClassVote/README.md

 *   Participants can set a session-specific nickname.
 *   User-friendly interface built with ShadCN UI and Tailwind CSS.
 *   Anonymous user authentication via Firebase for quick sessions.
-*   Admin can enable/disable "Key Takeaway" submissions per session.
-*   Admin can enable/disable "Q&A" submissions per session.
-*   Participants can submit key takeaways and questions when enabled and a feedback round is active (for current presenter or general session).
 *   Informational tooltips for admin controls.

 ```